-Current tidal datums for Pago Pago Harbor have been established by the Center for Operational Oceanographic Products and Services (CO-OPS), NOAA over an 8-year period of analysis (10/01/2011 - 09/30/2019), superseding the tidal datums from the National Tidal Datum Epoch (NTDE) period of analysis from 1983-2001.
+Current tidal datums for Pago Pago Harbor have been established by the NOAA CO-OPS over an 8-year period of analysis (10/01/2011 - 09/30/2019), superseding the tidal datums from the NTDE period of analysis from 1983-2001.
 The Pago Pago tide gauge record was also disturbed by the 2009 earthquake, therefore post-earthquake data was used to establish current tidal datums.

 Table 1 summarizes tidal data for the 8-year period of analysis between 2011 and 2019 recorded in Pago Pago Harbor.
-Project elevations are referenced to a MSL datum.
-The most recent tidal datums (based on latest tidal epoch) for Pago Pago Harbor are used in the analysis, as there is currently no tide station in the Manu'a Islands.
+These tidal datums were used as needed to adjust older elevation data to the current local tidal datums.